Lost Your Garage Door Key? Here's Everything You Need to Know

 Troubleshooting Common Garage Key Problems

-Key stuck in lock - Try wiggling gently while applying a small amount of lubricant (WD-40 or silicone spray).
-If it remains stuck, call a locksmith to avoid breaking the key.
+Try wiggling gently while applying a small amount of lubricant (WD-40 or silicone spray).
+If it remains stuck, call a locksmith to avoid snapping the key inside the barrel.

-Key broken inside lock - Do not attempt to force anything in further.
-A locksmith can extract the broken piece using specialist tools and cut a replacement.
+Do not attempt to force anything further into the keyway.
+A locksmith can extract the broken piece using specialist tools and cut a replacement the same day.
+Our guide on how to get a snapped key out of a lock covers what to expect from this process.

-Lock feels stiff - Regular lubrication prevents this.
+Regular lubrication prevents stiffness building up over time.
 Apply graphite powder or silicone spray to the keyway annually.
+Avoid WD-40 as a long-term lubricant - it can attract dust and make the problem worse.

 Need Help With Your Garage Lock?